Struggling to get interviews?

 For most people: 10–15 years

-If your career so far has been normal (for example, you’ve stayed in one industry and haven’t had substantial career gaps), then you can go back up to between 10 and 15 years on your resume.
+If your career path so far has been typical (for example, you’ve stayed in one industry and haven’t had substantial career gaps), then you can list between 10 and 15 years of experience on your resume.

 Why you should avoid going back over 15 years

-- Your resume should be a concise document.
-Employers prefer reading a one-page resume that highlights your most relevant experience rather than a lengthy account of your entire life (that’s what a CV is for).
+- Your resume should be concise.
+Employers prefer reading a one-page resume that highlights your most relevant experience rather than a lengthy account of your entire life (that’s actually what a CV is for).
 Setting a 10–15-year limit on your resume helps keep your resume both short and relevant.

-- Limiting your work experience to 15 years allows you to better hide your age.
-Age discrimination is a real thing, and has the potential to affect all of us at some point in our lives.
-Downplaying the breadth of your experience and age can work in your favor as an older job seeker.
+- Limiting your work experience to 15 years allows you to better avoid disclosing your age.
+Age discrimination is a real thing, and has the potential to affect anyone at some point in their lives.
+Removing job experience older than 15 years can help avoid drawing attention to your age as an older job seeker.

 For people with job-relevant experience earlier in their career: 15+ years